UniversalDependencies/docs/_urb/feat/Rel.md

 </table>

 `Rel` is a morpheme that combines with lexical roots and postpositions.
-They signalize the adjacency or contiguity (Rel=Cont) and non-adjacency or non-contiguity of head and depenent, e.g., possessor-noun, object-postposition.
+They signalize the adjacency or contiguity (Rel=Cont) and non-adjacency or non-contiguity (Rel=NCont) of head and depenent, e.g., possessor-noun, object-postposition.

 ### <a name="Cont">`Cont`</a>: contiguous